Car insurance and credit checks

 Can I still get car insurance if my credit score is low?

-Yes, you can get car insurance with bad credit, but you might find your choice is limited.
-If you want to pay monthly, some providers may reject your application if they think you won’t pay.
+Yes, you can get car insurance with bad credit, but you might find your choice is more limited and it could affect the prices you’re quoted.
+If you want to pay monthly, some providers may reject your application if your credit history leads them to think you won’t pay.

 Does paying monthly for car insurance affect my credit score?

 If you pay your car insurance, plus interest, on time every month, it could improve your credit score.
-Your monthly car insurance payments show up on your credit report, so this is a way to demonstrate that you’re a reliable borrower who pays their debts.
+Your monthly car insurance payments show up on your credit report, so they’re a way to demonstrate that you’re a reliable borrower who pays their debts.

 Any missed or late payments will lower your credit score – and your insurance provider could even cancel your policy.